The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Electricity production is highest during the coldest and warmest months.

-We can use monthly_averages to construct the seasonal component of the data, which is a series the same length as nuclear, where the element for each month is the monthly average for that month.
+We can use monthly_averages to construct the seasonal component of the data, which is a series the same length as nuclear, where the element for each month is the average for that month.
 Here’s what it looks like.

 seasonal = monthly_averages[nuclear.index.month]